-But when you are in your shooting position, taking test pictures until you find the correct exposure, the last thing you want is waiting for so long between one shot and the next.
+But when you are in your shooting position, taking test pictures until you find the correct lightness, the last thing you want is waiting for so long between one shot and the next.

-Can you imagine having to wait for 10min, 20min or even hours to find out if the photo is correctly exposed?
+Can you imagine having to wait for 10min, 20min or even hours to find out if the photo has a good lightness?
 It would be crazy!

-You need a much faster method to find the exposure you want.
+You need a much faster method to find the lightness you want.
 The solution is the reciprocity law.

 In order to do this, you'll have to reduce the ISO or even close the aperture a little bit.

-As you know that high ISOs produce noise (grain) in the photo, being able to use lower ISOs (as close as possible to your camera’s nominal one) will help you reduce this horrible effect.
+As you know that low exposures produce noise (grain) in the photo, being able to use lower ISOs will help you reduce this effect.

 Let's see how you would do it.

-Imagine that you’ve taken a test photo of 20s at f/2.8 and ISO 3200, and the photo is underexposed.
+Imagine that you've taken a test photo of 20s at f/2.8 and ISO 3200, and the photo is too dark.
 Take a second test photo by decreasing the shutter speed to 30s for example.

-Conversely, if the picture is overexposed, use a faster shutter speed (shorter exposure time).
+Conversely, if the picture is too light, use a faster shutter speed (shorter exposure time).

-The issue is to modify the shutter speed until the photo is well exposed.
+The issue is to modify the shutter speed until the photo has a good lightness.

 Although it depends on your camera, when shooting at 3200 ISO your image may have some noise.
 But it doesn't matter because you're not going to take your final photo at ISO 3200.